IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/user_interface/property_editor/scene_editor/project_overview/project_info.rst

 ^^^^^^^

 |GREASEPENCIL| **Edit**
-  Same as in `Not Saved State`_, switches to `editing mode <IFC Header Editing toggle_>`_.
+  Same as in `Project Unsaved Mode`_, switches to `editing mode <Project Info Editing Mode_>`_.

 **Select a different IFC file**
   This button allows users to choose and load a different IFC file.
 Clicking the button will open a file browser dialog, enabling users to navigate to and select the desired IFC file.

 **Unload the IFC project**
   This button allows users to unload the currently loaded IFC file from the Blender scene.
-Clicking the button will remove the IFC data and clear the "Project Info" panel, returning it to the Not Created or Loaded State.
+Clicking the button will remove the IFC data and clear the "Project Info" panel, switching it to the Project Setup Mode.

-IFC Header Editing toggle
+Project Info Editing Mode
 -------------------------

 .. figure:: images/interface_property-editor_project-overview_edit-header.png
    :alt: Project Info when edit header toggle is active

-Clicking the pencil button (which doesn't exist when in the Not Created or Loaded State) switches the "Project Info" panel to editing mode, allowing users to modify the IFC header.
+Clicking the pencil button (which doesn't exist when in the Project Setup Mode) switches the "Project Info" panel to `editing mode <Project Info Editing Mode_>`_, allowing users to modify the IFC header.
 The IFC Schema version can't be edited.
 You can upgrade the IFC schema when opening a file though.

 Fields
 ^^^^^^